All About Peppers

 For seeds started indoors and transplanted into the garden, days to harvest is calculated from the transplanting date into the garden to the days the variety should mature and may be harvested.

-On to the good part.
-With 30 varieties to choose, how can you pick just one?
+Now on to the good part.
+With 29 varieties to choose, how can you pick just one?

 Anaheim